Monday, June 11, 9:00am–10:30am, Arts and Administration Building, Room A1045

 This study examined all-cause mortality of commercial fishermen in two Massachusetts communities, 2000-2014, to determine whether there are diseases or causes, including suicide, liver disease, overdose to opioids, or specific cancers, that occur at a higher-than-expected rate in this occupational group.
 Death certificate data, obtained from the Massachusetts Department of Public Health, listing deaths from the fishing ports of Gloucester and New Bedford, Massachusetts, were grouped into fishermen and non-fishermen, and matched by place or residence of death, month of death, and age at death.
 Proportional mortality rates were examined to determine whether specific causes were higher among fishermen than expected from the non-fishermen data.

-1C.4 Gaps of maritime health research in Latin America – a literature review – Olaf Jensen, University of Southern Denmark & IMHA-Research; Elpida Frantzeskou, University of Athens, Greece; M. Luisa Canals, University of Cadiz, Spain and IMHA-Research; Despena Andrioti, University of Southern Denmark and IMHA-Research
+1C.4 Maritime health research in Latin America – a literature review – Olaf Jensen, University of Southern Denmark & IMHA-Research; Elpida Frantzeskou, University of Athens, Greece; M. Luisa Canals, University of Cadiz, Spain and IMHA-Research; Despena Andrioti, University of Southern Denmark and IMHA-Research (Presentation slides).

 Background: So far the maritime health and safety research for seafarers and fishermen mainly comes from the industrial developed countries with sparse contributions from the developing countries.
 The aim was to give an overview of the peer reviewed research in Latin America to point out the needs for maritime health research in this part of the world.